Jamtoad/Bullfrog/README.md

 ![image](https://user-images.githubusercontent.com/65873272/200153913-5bbdd15a-f702-4c05-830d-6416f85d3177.png)

 ### Startup Scripts
 The structuring when using Bullfrog is as follows.
 Similar to Knit and other frameworks, you need two scripts to start Bullfrog.
 A server script and a local script.
 I am using the **RunContext** feature to group them together in ReplicatedStorage.
-You can have yours anywhere, maybe your server script in ServerScriptService and your client script in StarterPlayer scripts.
-Its up to you, I just prefer this method as it keeps things together.

 ![image](https://user-images.githubusercontent.com/65873272/200153950-7baec13c-9448-4465-84a8-ba0dabd116bb.png)